Helicopter Stories: Letting Imagination Fly

 What is Helicopter Stories?

 Helicopter Stories is an Early Years, Foundation Stage and Key Stage 1 approach to communication and literacy skills based on the Storytelling and Story Acting curriculum of our patron Vivian Gussin Paley.
 MakeBelieve Arts has been pioneering this work in the UK since its conception in 2002.
 It forms part of our Storytelling Curriculum.

-In its simplest form children dictate their stories which are written down verbatim, exactly as they are told, by an EYFS or Key Stage 1 practitioner.
+In its simplest form, Helicopter Stories lets children dictate their stories which are written down verbatim, exactly as they are told, by an EYFS or Key Stage 1 practitioner.
 The children then gather around a taped out stage and the stories are acted out.

 Alongside the simplicity of this approach is an ethos that is child-centred, creating a culture of curiosity and wonder at the dexterity of children’s imaginings during both the telling and the acting out of their stories.

 This holistic approach uses the power of storytelling to develop key curriculum areas such as creativity, communication and language, personal, social and emotional skills in the Early Years and Key Stage 1 classroom, giving children's stories a voice in a safe space.

 - An inclusive, whole-class approach which values every child’s contribution;